Weekly Roundup: Travis Kalanick sued by Benchmark, Snap and Blue Apron sink after Q2 earnings

 7. Toyota, Intel and others form a big data group for automotive tech

-A collection of prominent names in the tech industry including Denso, Ericsson, Intel and NTT Docomo have teamed up with Toyota to work on developing big data systems to support self-driving cars and other future automotive advances.
+A collection of prominent names in the tech industry, including Denso, Ericsson, Intel and NTT Docomo, have teamed up with Toyota to work on developing big data systems to support self-driving cars and other future automotive advances.
 “The companies have come together to tackle concerns around data usage in connected cars of the future, a critical component to making real-time mapping, driving assistance and other services go from theory to working in practice.
 Handling the huge volumes of data in a reliable and secure manner is critical,” writes TechCrunch’s Jon Russell.

 Weekend reads